Hironha/rina/src/help.md

 Must provide an **url** or a music as argument.
 If **Rina** is not in a voice channel yet, it's going to join your current voice channel and enqueue the provided music

 **!skip**
-Skips current track.
-Skipping an arbitrary number of track is not implemented yet
+Skips tracks.
+Accepts an optional paremeter to define amount of tracks to skip

 **!stop**
 Stops **Rina** from playing tracks, also clears all tracks in queue